Dirty COW

 Dirty COW (Dirty copy-on-write) is a computer security vulnerability of the Linux kernel that affected all Linux-based operating systems, including Android devices, that used older versions of the Linux kernel created before 2018.
 It is a local privilege escalation bug that exploits a race condition in the implementation of the copy-on-write mechanism in the kernel's memory-management subsystem.
 Computers and devices that still use the older kernels remain vulnerable.

-The vulnerability was discovered by Phil Oester.
+The original exploit sample leveraging this vulnerability was discovered by Phil Oester during the investigation of a compromised machine.
+The author of this sample is still unknown.

 Because of the race condition, with the right timing, a local attacker can exploit the copy-on-write mechanism to turn a read-only mapping of a file into a writable mapping.
 Although it is a local privilege escalation, remote attackers can use it in conjunction with other exploits that allow remote execution of non-privileged code to achieve remote root access on a computer.
 The attack itself does not leave traces in the system log.